Mastering TipKit: Basics

 try?
 Tips.hideAllTipsForTesting()

-We can also modify the location where TipKit saves data.
-When using App Group, multiple apps or components can share the same TipKit data source.
-For example, if a tip is invalidated in App A, the invalidation status will also be reflected in App B.
+We can also change the location where TipKit saves data.
+When using App Groups, multiple apps or components can share the same TipKit data source.
+For example, if a Tip is invalidated in App A, the invalidation state will also be reflected in App B.

 Swift